 - P=1, when the RLM-RS resource is not overlapped with measurement gap and also not overlapped with SMTC occasion.

-- P=11-TCSI-RSMRGP, when the RLM-RS resource is partially overlapped with measurement gap and the RLM-RS resource is not overlapped with SMTC occasion (TCSI-RS < MGRP)
+- P=11-TCSI-RSMGRP, when the RLM-RS resource is partially overlapped with measurement gap and the RLM-RS resource is not overlapped with SMTC occasion (TCSI-RS < MGRP)

 - P=11-TCSI-RSTSMTCperiod, when the RLM-RS resource is not overlapped with measurement gap and the RLM-RS resource is partially overlapped with SMTC occasion (TCSI-RS < TSMTCperiod).